-author: Michael Mandel publisher: McGraw edition: 2nd edition copyright: 2012 ISBN: 978-0-07-759716
+author: Michael Mandel publisher: McGraw edition: 2nd edition copyright: 2012

+ISBN: 978-0-07-759716

 The book is available as new with the "Connect" package at the HFCC college bookstore (click here to go to the HFCC college bookstore website).
 However, the price at the bookstore is \$232, non-refundable.
 We will not be using the "Connect" online package that is bundled with the book, therefore if you can find a cheaper copy without "Connect", or a used copy, or a rental copy, or an ebook (Kindle) copy elsewhere, I suggest buying the cheapest copy that meets your needs.
-If you click on the following image of the book you will go to the Amazon.com web page for the book where used copies are available for approx \$100, a Kindle version for \$75, and rental copies from \$39-56.
+At this page at Amazon.com used copies and Kindle and rental versions are available.